friendsofhyperf/components/src/validated-dto/README.md

 $dto->password; // 'D3Crft!@1b2A'
 ```

-If you pass properties that are not listed in the `rules` property of your `DTO`, this data will be ignored and won't be available in your `DTO`:
+If you pass properties that are not listed in the `rules` method of your `DTO`, this data will be ignored and won't be available in your `DTO`:

 ```php
 $dto = UserDTO::fromArray([